 What is SQL?

-SQL stands for Structured Query Language.
-It's a programming language used to communicate with and manage data stored in databases.
+SQL stands for Structured Query Language— a language used to store, manage, and retrieve data in databases.

 Why Should You Learn SQL?

-Whether you're a data analyst, software developer, or just working with data, SQL is the universal tool for accessing and manipulating data.
+Whether you’re a data analyst, developer, or simply work with data, SQL is the essential tool for accessing and organizing information efficiently.

 With SQL, you can: